EdgarACarneiro/feup-sdis-navalBattle.io/README.md

 To start a Server, use the following command as an example:
 ```
-$ java Main server 8080
+$ java Main game 8080
 OR
-In and IDE add arguments: server 8080
+In and IDE add arguments: game 8080
 ```

 To start the Player, use the following command as an example: